TateTaylorOH/TateTaylorOH/postdraft.md

 ![](https://raw.githubusercontent.com/TateTaylorOH/TateTaylorOH/refs/heads/main/assets/images/mint/Sancar.png)

 This big overhaul was also important to ensure that I have an easier time extending support to other mods in the future.
-I an already planning to support all of the regional currencies that [Beyond Skyrim](https://beyondskyrim.org/) will add!
+I am already planning to support all of the regional currencies that [Beyond Skyrim](https://beyondskyrim.org/) will add!

 I am really excited to for the future of M.I.N.T. and how you'll need to eventually juggle different currencies as your pass between places like the Empire, Morrowind and beyond!